Soundbytes/theme_supermint/docs/source/08-page-customization.rst

 Display Mode "Boxed"
 ====================

-  You can change the appearance of pages mode to "Boxed".
+  Change the appearance of pages mode to "Boxed".
 This displays a white background in the content, detached from the bottom of the page body.
   For this Boxed Set the mode in theme options in the "Layout".